ACCLAB/DABEST-python/README.md

 ## R version

 It is possible to use the R package `reticulate` to run Python code.
 Please take a look at this [tutorial](https://acclab.github.io/DABEST-python-docs/dabest-r.html) on how to use `reticulate` to analyse data in R.

+## Testing

+To test DABEST, you will need to install [pytest](https://docs.pytest.org/en/latest)

+Run `pytest` in the root directory of the source distribution.
+This runs the test suite in the folder `dabest/tests`.
+The test suite will ensure that the bootstrapping functions and the plotting functions perform as expected.

+## Bugs

+Please report any bugs on the [Github issue tracker](https://github.com/ACCLAB/DABEST-python/issues/new).

+## Contributing

+All contributions are welcome.
+Please fork the [Github repo](https://github.com/ACCLAB/DABEST-python) and open a pull request.